-- 1. Review what supplies, feed and shelter each member will need before purchasing an animal. - 2.
-Alert members and their parents to kid sales, and other resources to secure market or breeding animals. - 3.
-Discuss with members and parents the cost of market animals, figure a feeding budget and possible sources for a loan if necessary. - 4.
-Discuss nutrition needs, types of feeds, and rate of gain. - 5.
-Assist members in starting project record keeping. - 6.
-Review what is, and the importance of, adequate winter shelter. - 7.
-Discuss the importance of feeding, on time, every day, seven days a week. - 8.
+- 1. Review what supplies, feed, and shelter, each member will need to have before purchasing an animal. - 2.
+Discuss with members and parents the cost of market animals, figure a feeding budget and possible sources for a loan, if necessary. - 3.
+Discuss nutrition needs, types of feed, feeding program, grooming, and safe handling. - 4.
+Alert members and their parents to swine sales, and other resources to secure market or breeding animals. - 5.
+Review what is, and the importance, of adequate winter shelter. - 6.
+Discuss the importance of feeding, on time, every day, seven days a week. - 7.
 Check 4-H Lending Library for project reference materials.